Establishing a Baseline for Gaze-driven Authentication Performance in VR: A Breadth-First Investigation on a Very Large Dataset: Discussion

 (RQ4) We observed an increase in verification rates as the training population size increased from \num{250}~to \num{6000}~users (Experiments~\expBothBothQuarter{}--\expBothBothSix{}), with the largest performance improvement occurring between \num{2000}~and \num{3000}~users.
-These results suggest that, if there is a point at which performance stops improving when more users are included in the training set, such a point would be beyond \num{6000}~users.
-Also, it is possible that training on an even larger population may yield even better verification rates.
+These results suggest that, if there is a point at which performance stops improving when more users are included in the training set, such a point would be beyond \num{6000}~users, and training on an even larger population may yield even better verification rates.

 (RQ5) We empirically confirmed in practice that, as the test population size increases, verification rates remain stable whereas identification rates decrease (Experiment~\expBothBothFoldsFour{}).
 Eye movement traits are behavioral rather than physical, so they are expected to lack the distinctiveness necessary for large-scale identification.
-By fitting a curve of the form $a\sqrt{x}+b$ to the observed decline of identification rates and assuming the trend continues, we might expect random-chance identification rates at gallery sizes of about \num{148000}~identities (see Figure~\ref{fig:fit-sqrt}).

-(RQ6) Regarding the impact of spatial accuracy on authentication performance, we found that poor spatial accuracy reduced authentication performance (Experiments~\expBothBothHigh{}--\expBothBothLow{}), in contrast to a study by Raju et al.~\cite{raju_2024_embeddings}.
+(RQ6) Regarding the impact of spatial accuracy on authentication performance, we found that in some cases poor spatial accuracy reduced authentication performance (Experiments~\expBothBothHigh{}--\expBothBothLow{}), in contrast to a study by Raju et al.~\cite{raju_2024_embeddings}.
 Our results also suggest that, for the best performance, the spatial accuracy of the training dataset should be representative of the level of spatial accuracy present in the testing dataset.
+Further research into the relationship between authentication performance and spatial accuracy is necessary.

 (RQ7--8) We observed that, using the model from Experiment~\expBothBothBig{}, $\text{FRR}_{0.002\%}$ is approximately halved for every additional \num{5}~seconds used for enrollment and verification, starting at \num{41.9}\% with \num{5}~seconds and improving to \num{4.1}\% with \num{20}~seconds.
-Additionally, increasing the enrollment duration improves performance for shorter verification durations.
+Additionally, we observed that increasing the enrollment duration improves performance for shorter verification durations, potentially reducing the time needed for verification attempts at the cost of a longer initial enrollment procedure.
 It is important to note, though, that user calibration parameters have still been determined from a full-length calibration process.

 (RQ9) We found that, when using both the optical and visual axes as inputs to the model, enrolling and verifying with a smooth pursuit task results in similar performance as using a random saccade task (Experiment~\expBothBothFolds{}).
 This is evidence that gaze-based verification remains to be task-independent even for larger population sizes.